-The international agency A.M.
-Best has confirmed again the financial strength rating "A (Excellent)" of Solunion and its long-term issuer credit rating of "a (Excellent)", both with a stable outlook.
+The international rating agency A.M.
+Best has confirmed Solunion's "A" (Excellent) financial strength rating and its long-term issuer credit rating of "a" (Excellent), both with a stable outlook.

-This rating reflects the Solunion's balance sheet firmness, which A.M.
-Best considers "very solid". also highlights its "adequate operating performance and its correct management of business risk".
+This rating reflects the strength of Solunion's balance sheet, which A.M.
+Best describes as "very solid".
+The rating agency also highlights the company's "adequate operational performance and sound enterprise risk management".

-According to the analysis, this balance sheet solidity is supported by a "risk-adjusted capitalisation, which remained at the strongest level at the end of 2021", according to the Best's Capital Adequacy Ratio, as well as the "prudent reserve approach and the conservative investment strategy".
-It also highlights the limited risk associated with reinsurance, as its agreements are made only with Solunion's shareholders.
+According to A.M.
+Best, the balance sheet strength is supported by its "risk-adjusted capitalisation, which remained at the strongest level at year-end 2022", according to Best's Capital Adequacy Ratio (BACR), as well as by its "prudent approach to its reserves and conservative investment strategy".
+In addition, the report mentions the limited risk associated with reinsurance, as its agreements are made only with Solunion's shareholders.